ait-csr/cps-sr/papers.md

 * Digital twins and security

 # Paper Submissions
 Papers are encouraged that present early research or position statements, which preferably include initial results, or mature (previously published) findings that could benefit from being discussed in a workshop setting.
 Submitted papers, written in English, should not exceed four pages in length.
-Please follow the ACM conference format guidelines and submit your work via the HotCRP submission system (link to follow).
+Please follow the ACM conference format guidelines and submit your work via the [HotCRP submission system](https://cps-sr19.hotcrp.com/).
 Please note the papers will not be published in a proceedings but will be made available via this website.

 # Important Dates
 **Paper submission deadline:** 1st February 2019